kaaproject/kaa/Programming-guide/Key-platform-features/Data-collection/Cassandra-log-appender/index.md

 * TOC
 {:toc}

-The Cassandra log appender is responsible for transferring logs from the Operations server to the Cassandra database.
+The Cassandra log appender is responsible for transferring logs from the Operations service to the Cassandra database.

 # Creating Cassandra log appender with Admin UI